frednora/gramado/README.md

 ## Overview

 ```
-Gramado OS is a project that includes the bootloader, the kernel image, and the init process.
+> Gramado OS is a project that includes the bootloader,
+> the kernel image, and the init process.
 ```

 ```
-Some extra features are: Ring 3 display server, client-side GUI applications, virtual terminal, Posix-like commands and 3D demos.
+Some extra features are:
+> Ring 3 display server
+> client-side GUI applications
+> virtual terminal
+> Posix-like commands
+> 3D demos
 ```

 > [!IMPORTANT]